Putting in place a power of attorney can give you peace of mind that someone you trust is in charge of your affairs.

 You can appoint just 1 attorney, or more than 1 attorney, to act:

 - "jointly" – they must always make decisions together

 - "jointly and severally" – they have to make some decisions together and some individually

 For example, you can appoint attorneys to act jointly when making decisions over your money, but state that only one attorney should decide where you should live.

 You have the right to say the attorneys must act jointly on all your affairs.

 Types of power of attorney

-There are 2 different types of power of attorney: lasting power of attorney (LPA) and enduring power of attorney (EPA) and ordinary power of attorney.
+There are 3 different types of power of attorney: lasting power of attorney (LPA), enduring power of attorney (EPA) and ordinary power of attorney.

 LPAs came into force in October 2007.
 Before that, people made EPAs.
 It's no longer possible to make an EPA, but an EPA made before October 2007 remains valid.